BettercareHealth/bettercare/nc/nc-6.md

 The choice of fluid depends on which fluid is available and the cause of shock.
 Normal saline is usually used.
 Collapse due to hypoxia or septicaemia can also be treated with stabilised human serum or Plasmalyte B. Acute blood loss is best treated with blood or stabilised human serum.

-Resuscitation fluid is given 10–20 ml/kg over 10–20 minutes until normal perfusion and blood pressure are achieved.
+Resuscitation fluid is given 10–20&nbsp;ml/kg over 10–20&nbsp;minutes until normal perfusion and blood pressure are achieved.
 In severe shock it must be given as fast as possible.

 ### 6-15 What is maintenance fluid and when is it used?